Walk the same halls as notorious criminals in America’s first true penitentiary. Do the ghosts of long-suffering inmates remain?

 • Today, the prison hosts daily tours and special events, including an annual haunted house called “Terror Behind the Walls.”

-Eastern State Penitentiary is located at 2027 Fairmount Avenue, between Corinthian Avenue and North 22nd Street, in the Fairmount neighborhood.
-Fairmount used to be a farming community outside the City of Philadelphia, but was incorporated into the city in the 19th Century.
-Eastern State Penitentiary was designed by Architect John Haviland and built in 1829.
-A man named Charles Williams was its first prisoner.
+Eastern State Penitentiary is located at 2027 Fairmount Avenue, between Corinthian Avenue and North 22nd Street, in Philadelphia’s Fairmount neighborhood.
+Fairmount was once a farming community outside the city before being incorporated into Philadelphia in the nineteenth century.
+Designed by architect John Haviland and opened in 1829, Eastern State received its first prisoner, Charles Williams, that same year.
 The prison became so famous that it was one of two places Charles Dickens wanted to see when he visited Philadelphia in 1842.

 What are your thoughts?